JereKuusela/valheim-upgrade_world/publish/README.md

-# Upgrade world
+# Upgrade World

-This single player tool includes console commands which can add new content to already explored areas.
+This tool includes console commands to add new content to already explored areas (and more).

-For dedicated servers, open the world in single player.

 Always back up your world before making any changes!

 # Things you can do

-- Place tar pits on already explored areas.
+- Place tar pits and mountain caves on already explored areas.
 - Reroll chest loots to have onion seeds on already explored areas.
 - Completely regenerate Mistlands (with new or legacy content).
 - Remove any object from the game world.